CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise01-dev.md

     ![Picture](./images1/Ex6-40-sentinel-rg.png)

-1. Now, create the Automation rule again follow from step 2 in the same task and select the same options
+1. Now, create the Automation rule again follow from step 2 in the same task and select the same options.

 1. In the **Actions** section, click **+ Add action** and select **Run playbook** from the dropdown menu.
  In the **Run playbook** action: